swiftlang/swift-evolution/CONTRIBUTING.md

 Pull requests that add new proposals must follow the Swift evolution process, including the proposal having first been pitched on the [evolution forums](https://forums.swift.org/c/evolution/pitches/5).

 Pull requests that make substantive changes to existing proposals should only be made with the permission of the proposal authors.
 Substantive changes to a proposal in the Accepted or Rejected are discouraged and require the approval of the appropriate evolution workgroup.
-Substanative changes to a proposal in the Active Review state require the approval of the appropriate evolution workgroup and should be advertised in the review thread.
+Substantive changes to a proposal in the Active Review state require the approval of the appropriate evolution workgroup and should be advertised in the review thread.

-Pull requests that add or change vision documents require the approval of the appropriate evolution workgroup.
+Pull requests that add or substantively change vision documents require the approval of the appropriate evolution workgroup.

-Pull requests that change the documented evolution process require the approval of the Core Team.
+Pull requests that substantively change the documented evolution process require the approval of the Core Team.